 |Home||About Delta||Athletics||Campus Life||Courses & Programs||Student Services|

 Since 1970, San Joaquin Delta College has trained electron microscopy technologists in both the biological and materials area in an intensive two year program emphasizing extensive "hands-on" experience in TEM, SEM, EDS, OLM, and now also FIB and AFM, as well as background theory and general research techniques.
-As has been the trend for the last 16 yrs, we are now the Microscopy Technology Center training students in ALL TYPES of microscopy equipment.
+At The Center For Microscopy, we train students in ALL TYPES of microscopy.

 Our graduates have made major contributions as valued employees in industries, research centers, colleges and universities, sales and marketing throughout the US.